yakiimoninja/baiken/README.md

 ## **Command**: `/xx`.
 ### **This command only works for admins.**
-### Disbles or enables easter eggs in the current server.
+### Disables or enables easter eggs in the current server.

 # Usage notes.